beam-campus/ex-esdb-gater/system/guides/getting_started.md

 ### 4. Verify Installation

-Check that ExESDGater is running and connected to the cluster:
+Check that ExESDB Gater is running and connected to the cluster:

 ```bash
 # Check container status